The Future of Machine Control and Operator Interface

 Adding Value Across Multiple Levels

-The intuitive voice control helps novice operators get accustomed to the new world of Wire EDMs.
-ATHENA helps with all aspects of operating the machine—from starting and running a job, reporting on machine and service status, and even assessing the level of consumables to determine if a job can be finished without any interruptions.Thanks to its user-friendly features, ATHENA allows a novice operator to complete every step needed to accomplish a task, simply by using plain-English, conversational voice commands.
+The intuitive voice control helps novice operators get accustomed to the new world of Wire EDM machining centers.
+ATHENA helps with all aspects of operating the machine—from starting and running a job, reporting on machine and service status, and even assessing the level of consumables to determine if a job can be finished without any interruptions.Thanks to its user-friendly features, ATHENA allows a novice operator to complete every step needed to accomplish a task, simply by using conversational voice commands.
+"Okay Athena..."

 How ATHENA Works

-ATHENA automation technology gets activated upon installation of the machine at the customer’s location.
-First year usage is included and allows the user to try out all of ATHENA’s features and become familiar with this valuable assistant that gets smarter, faster, and better over time.
+ATHENA voice-control interface technology gets activated upon installation of the machine center at the customer’s location.
+First year usage is included and allows the user to try out all of ATHENA’s features and become familiar with this valuable assistant that gets smarter, faster and better over time.
 After the initial year, ATHENA is available as a cost-effective subscription service.